Shopify/tapioca/manual/compiler_mixedinclassattributes.md

 end
 ~~~

-this generator will produce the RBI file `taggeable.rbi` with the following content:
+this compiler will produce the RBI file `taggeable.rbi` with the following content:

 ~~~rbi
 # typed: strong